-Unlike a traditional loan, a reverse mortgage is a negative amortized loan—meaning the loan balance will grow as time passes assuming the borrowers choose to make no early payments.
+Unlike a traditional loan, a reverse mortgage is a negatively amortizing loan—meaning the loan balance will grow as time passes assuming the borrowers choose to make no early payments.
 The amortization schedule provides a summary of how the interest may accrue, any available credit line and remaining home equity year-by-year over the course of the loan.

 Finally, it’s one of the documents the borrower will sign at the loan closing, ensuring that he or she understands how the loan interest will accumulate.

-In an adjustable rate reverse mortgage including a line of credit, the amortization schedule will show the expected credit line growth over time and factors in the adjustable rate.
+In an adjustable-rate reverse mortgage including a line of credit, the amortization schedule will show the expected credit line growth over time and factors in the adjustable rate.
 Here again, the schedule can only use known figures so if interest rates rise, the growth of the line will be higher than the amount shown on the schedule.

 As the funds remain in the credit line, the home equity is expected to appreciate steadily over the course of the loan.
 Read more about the credit line growth here.